mkanoor/receptor_catalog_installer_scripts/README.md

 2. Add an End Point for this receptor node
 3. Add Automation Services Catalog as a valid application for the Source.

+This repo contains sample_playbooks for vm and container.
+You would setup the url and the token for the tower in the playbooks.
+Tokens are the recommended way for the plugin to authenticate with the Ansible Tower.
+To read more about Ansible tokens refer to https://docs.ansible.com/ansible-tower/latest/html/administration/oauth2_token_auth.html

 ## Usage: VM or Physical Machine

  - Clone this repository to your VM or Physical Machine